plexium/jpath/com.bluelinecity.jpath/trunk/jpath.txt

                   Added support for and, or boolean expression in predicate blocks Added support for global selector $$ and // Added support for wildcard (*) selector support 1.0.4 - Changed to MIT license
+	  1.0.5 - Bugfix for greedy regexp
 */

 function JPath( json, parent )